Energy

 Despite the recently falling prices, German consumers were hit hard in 2022.
 To provide some relief, the government has responded with an energy relief package called the Strompreisbremse, which translates to “Energy Price Brake”.

 Officially, the Strompreisbremse begins January 2023.
 However, the law was adopted not long before the end of 2022, and it takes time to implement all requirements.
 Because of this, your monthly deposit will be automatically adjusted from March 2023 onwards.
-Any difference from January and February will be balanced retroactively, most likely in March 2023.

 The idea is that you’ll be relieved of high energy bills while still having the incentive to reduce your energy consumption.
 This is why the Strompreisbremse is calculated using your base consumption from 2022.